Fixed-wing aircraft: Structure

-A monoplane, which derives from the prefix, mono means one which means it has a single wing plane, a biplane has two stacked one above the other, a tandem wing has two placed one behind the other.
-When the available engine power increased during the 1920s and 1930s and bracing was no longer needed, the unbraced or cantilever monoplane became the most common form of powered type.
+Most planes are monoplanes, with one or two parallel wings.
+Biplanes and triplanes stack one wing above the other.
+Tandem wings place one wing behind the other, possibly joined at the tips.
+When the available engine power increased during the 1920s and 1930s and bracing was no longer needed, the unbraced or cantilever monoplane became the most common form.

-The wing planform is the shape when seen from above.
-To be aerodynamically efficient, a wing should be straight with a long span from side to side but have a short chord (high aspect ratio).
-But to be structurally efficient, and hence lightweight, a wing must have a short span but still enough area to provide lift (low aspect ratio).
+The planform is the shape when seen from above/below.
+To be aerodynamically efficient, wings are straight with a long span, but a short chord (high aspect ratio).
+To be structurally efficient, and hence lightweight, wingspan must be as small as possible, but offer enough area to provide lift.

-At transonic speeds, near the speed of sound, it helps to sweep the wing backward or forwards to reduce drag from supersonic shock waves as they begin to form.
-The swept wing is just a straight wing swept backward or forwards.
+To travel at transonic speeds, variable geometry wings change orientation, angling backward to reduce drag from supersonic shock waves.

-The delta wing is a triangle shape which may be used for a number of reasons.
-As a flexible Rogallo wing it allows a stable shape under aerodynamic forces, and so is often used for kites and other ultralight craft.
-As a supersonic wing, it combines high strength with low drag and so is often used for fast jets.

-A variable geometry wing can be changed in flight to a different shape.
 The variable-sweep wing transforms between an efficient straight configuration for takeoff and landing, to a low-drag swept configuration for high-speed flight.
 Other forms of variable planform have been flown, but none have gone beyond the research stage.
+The swept wing is a straight wing swept backward or forwards.

+The delta wing is a triangular shape that serves various purposes.
+As a flexible Rogallo wing, it allows a stable shape under aerodynamic forces, and is often used for kites and other ultralight craft.
+It is supersonic capable, combining high strength with low drag.

+Wings are typically hollow, also serving as fuel tanks.
+They are equipped with flaps, which allow the wing to increase/decrease drag/lift, for take-off and landing, and acting in opposition, to change direction.